civicon/civicon.github.io/_posts/2014-03-27-economist-crony-capitalism.md

 ---
 layout: post
 title: Edmund Fawcett on Liberalism
+description: Edmund Fawcett explains liberalism to The Economist.
-published: false
+published: true
 link: http://www.economist.com/news/letters/21598945-democracy-prisons-space-flight-uganda?frsc=dg%7Ce
 categories:
 - blog
+- research
+tags:
+- economist
+- liberalism
 lang: en
 tags: [democracy, liberalism, deliberation]
 ---

 Edmund Fawcett in a letter to the Economist:

 > Liberalism is a doctrine of limits.
 > One of its lessons is that not all political goodies—freedom, equality, prosperity, for example—need be simultaneously achievable.
 > In the democratic marketplace, that lesson is a hard sell.
 > Ought not The Economist, which is impeccably liberal, be more forthright and tough it out?

 Yes, exactly, *this* is the kind of ethical / axiomatic acuity that we need in our polity: to understand another (in this case, liberal) person's argument *on their own terms*, including their tradeoffs.